Spectre de la Rose

 “A wonderful spectacle of impeccable footwork and light, precise port de bras; these are dancers working at their peak, and it was an impressive start to the evening.” — Dance International

 “Uncategorizable, distinctive, riveting, surprising, and deconstructive” — CJSF Radio

 “Great stuff, brilliantly danced.” — The Calgary Herald

 “The National attacks William Forsythe’s 1991 work the second detail with chilly precision and irony.” — NOW Magazine

-The National Ballet invites you to attend a Ballet Talk 1 hour before every show.
+The National Ballet invites you to attend the Spectre de la Rose & Opus 19/The Dreamer & the second detail Ballet Talk 1 hour before every show.

-Enhance your experience and learn more about our productions from National Ballet artists and Ballet experts.
+Enhance your experience and learn more about our productions from Lindsay Fischer Artistic Director, YOU dance/Ballet Master.